Fyfres/SnakeJs/README.md

   - Loosing when touching the walls or the snake body
   - Winning when recolting every apples on the standard mode
   - Length of the snake grow when getting an apple and shrink when getting a boost
-  - Speed increase: When on a win streal for Normale mode or with every recolted apple for the Unlimited mode
+  - Speed increase: When on a win streak for Normal mode or with every recolted apple for the Unlimited mode
   - Replay showing the last game played with the speed corresponding

 ### Features to come